DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 # **How to build a Raspberry Pi NAS.
 Guide for beginners**
 Objective: to install and configure a Raspeberry Pi NAS in a SOHO LAN
 Components:
-- Raspeberri Pi 3b+ (RPI from now)
+- Raspeberri Pi 3b+ (RPi from now)
-- SDHC card 16GB
+- USB memory or SD card 16GB for the Operative System.
-- Hard disk or USB for starage disk
+- Hard disk or USB for storage disk
 - RPI image
 - PuTTy software (optional)
 - Ehternet (optional)